mohamedsaif/ContosoShopManager/WalkthroughGuide/02-ArchitectureOptions/README.md

 ## Request Workflow

-1. A client (web or mobile) will submit 4 thins to a ASP .NET API:
+### 1. A client (web or mobile) will submit 4 thins to a ASP .NET API

 1. OwnerId: currently being fixed to a static values but in the future it will be based on the authenticated user
 2. Document Type: which is basically what type of image are being submitted with the following initial values:
     1. Passport, DriverLicense, ID, BirthCertificate, Receipt, Check, Generic, Face, VoiceID, Unidentified
 3. Document Image: the actual image that will be processed by the backend
 4. IsAsync bool flag to tell the back end how this request should be processed

-2. Backend APIs
+### 2. Backend APIs

 1. [Classification/SubmitDoc API]() will recieve the 4 information sent by the client and validate the request

 ```csharp
 [HttpPost("{ownerId}/{docType}/{isAsync}")]
         public async Task<IActionResult> SubmitDoc(string ownerId, string docType, bool isAsync, IFormFile doc)
 ```

 2. Based on the document type, a list of instructions for the (Background Services) will be added to the request (like if it is an ID document, 2 instructions will be added to do both Face auth on the ID image and OCR to extract ID information like name, title and employee number)

 ```csharp
 public class DocumentInstructionsProcessor